BrendelGroup/pdom-genome-project/methylation/README.md

   - see [dnmt3-hym.faa](dnmt3-hym.faa)
   - see [mbd-hym.faa](mdb-hym.faa)
 - Do BLASTP search at PdomGDB to retrieve *P. dominula* homolog
-- Go back to OrthoDB, select the "Vertebrate" tab, find the link for the Dnmt\* gene in *Mus musculus*; download from Ensembl, create a new file with mouse as outgroup
+- Go back to OrthoDB, select the "Vertebrate" tab, find the link for the homologous gene in *Mus musculus*; download from Ensembl, create a new file with mouse as outgroup
   - see [dnmt1-vert.faa](dnmt1-vert.faa)
   - see [dnmt2-vert.faa](dnmt2-vert.faa)
   - see [dnmt3-vert.faa](dnmt3-vert.faa)